Tasted in Gevrey-Chambertin with Sarah and Guillaume Bastien, 17 July 2015.

 The most recent succession came when Richard and Sarah Bastien, the children Margaret and Jean, took on responsibility for the domaine.

 The domaine today is a modest 4.5 hectares, and also includes a little aligoté, Côte de Nuits Villages blanc, Côteaux Bourguignone and Marsannay.
-Their large Aux Corvées parcel runs alongside the 7 hectares of villages of their neighbor, Rebourseau.
-Sarah and Richard still sell a lot of their produce as grapes, some appellations up to 80%, but are year by year increasing the amount that they commercialise in bottle – that currently stands at about 50%.
+Their large Aux Corvées parcel runs alongside the 7 hectares of villages of their neighbour, Rebourseau.
+Sarah and Guillaume still sell a lot of their produce as grapes, some appellations up to 80%, but are year by year increasing the amount that they commercialise in bottle – that currently stands at about 50%.
 Starting with the 2014 vintage, the team here are now labelling their wines as ‘AB’ (agriculture biologique).

 I had the pleasure of tasting these young wines at the syndicat de Gevrey-Chambertin tastings for the last couple of years, and found them very good when sat with their peers – this was my first visit in isolation.
 We started with a quick tour of some 2014s in barrel, before a look at the most recent bottling, the 2013s…